 What did you do before you became a Pilates instructor?

-I studied English and history at uni, then went to drama school and worked in acting and performing.
-Previously my background was in competitive figure skating.
-Bit of a mix!
+I studied English and history at university, then went to drama school and worked in acting and performing.
+Previously my background was in competitive figure skating so a bit of a mix!

 How do you spend your time when you’re not teaching?